-Lab experiments will be described by each student in a lab book, that will be a completing part of the final evaluation.
+Lab experiments will be described by each student in a lab book, that will be an completing part of the final evaluation.

 Assessment methods and criteria

-As far as the module of Food Chemistry, final examination will be written.
-The written examination will contain 6 open questions on the main course topics, both on the aspects of the most important chemical reactions and on the descriptive aspects of food composition and properties and of food components (score: max 5 points for each question).
+Final examination will be written.
+The written examination will contain open questions on the main course topics, both on the aspects of the most important chemical reactions and on the descriptive aspects of food composition and properties and of food components.

 The learning assessment will take place through a written exam and the writing of the laboratory book.
 The written exam consists of 6 open-response questions (4 points for a maximum of 24 points), while the laboratory book includes up to a maximum of 6 points.
 The total score for the written exam and book is 30 points.
 The obtained total score is the grade.
 The exam is considered passed if the test is at least sufficient, if a minimum of 14.4 points will be reached, to which the score obtained with the laboratory book will be added.